Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/10/skipping-the-chasm-how-a-crisis-accelerates-progress.md

 That is to say, we have already had a wave of tech talent being displaced by disruption to their previous employment.
 They will have moved to a role that was necessarily remote due to lockdown restrictions.
 They may have been willing to drop some salary to secure an income during the crisis.
 They will look to recover this later, potentially with another move.
 There is certainly no surplus of available talent, as smart organisations made roles available to snatch from this temporary pool.

 We are now moving into the next phase, which is that people will be looking out for fully remote work.
 At this stage, they will consider roles at local rates.
-For example, a developer in Lymington may be happy to work for a company in London on a “Lymington wage”.
+For example, a developer in Lymington may be happy to work for a company in London on a "Lymington wage".
 The local competition for talent in Lymington means that salaries are lower than London rates.
 Companies willing to be in The Early Majority may secure talent in this phase that will not be available later.

 The next phase will be disruptive to The Late Majority and devastating to Laggards.
 The early advantage will be lost and local salaries will no longer be viable.
-Latecomers will need to compete with companies in London for the candidate in Lymington, which means you’ll need to offer London benefits packages.
+Latecomers will need to compete with companies in London for the candidate in Lymington, which means you'll need to offer London benefits packages.
 Over time, salaries get more expensive for previously lower-paid areas.

 Finally, we reach the phase where the best tech talent is only available remotely.
-If you haven’t adopted by this stage, you’ll be working out the details while others are flying.
-Any competitive advantage will have been lost and you’ll be spending even more money that The Early Adopters just trying to catch up to them.
+If you haven't adopted by this stage, you'll be working out the details while others are flying.
+Any competitive advantage will have been lost and you'll be spending even more money that The Early Adopters just trying to catch up to them.

 ## Prove it!

 The writing is on the wall.
 Microsoft have invested a ton of effort into Microsoft Teams, researching remote work fatigue and introducing features that reduce it.
-They’ve quickly made Teams the most compelling tool for remote workforces.
+They've quickly made Teams the most compelling tool for remote workforces.
 On top of this Microsoft has announced its own move to a hybrid workforce.
 Those who opt to work remotely for more than half their time lose a permadesk at the office, but can use a pool of office space when they need to visit HQ.

 ## Why?!!

 The old script of working hard to fund a retirement has been torn up.
 Not many people hold out much hope of having a dream lifestyle when they step back from the workforce at the ever increasing retirement age.
 People are realising that if you want to live a life, you need to do that *while you are working*.
 Once again, the Innovators and The Early Adopters are selling this as part of the package.
 Basecamp work four-day weeks for the whole summer, offer generous holiday (including a 30-day paid sabbatical every three years), and strive to promote a healthy balance of work and life.
 Many other companies are moving in a similar direction.

 To put it simply, these changes are all coming.
 Your organisation *will* be changing, willingly or by market forces.
 All of the advantages will fall to those who move right now.
-If the work being done in your organisation doesn’t require people to be on prem, and if you aren’t remote or hybrid when 2021 lands, the potential benefits will be eroding very quickly.
+If the work being done in your organisation doesn't require people to be on prem, and if you aren't remote or hybrid when 2021 lands, the potential benefits will be eroding very quickly.